The Best in Consumer Proposals for Carleton Place

 A consumer proposal is an agreement mediated by a trustee that eliminates accumulating interest charges and protects you from creditors’ harassing phone calls and legal threats.
 It’s an alternative to bankruptcy that a lot of people are using.

-To learn if our consumer proposals in Carleton Place are right for you, continuing reading or contact our office.
+To learn if a Consumer proposals in Carleton Place is the right solution for you, continuing reading or contact our office.